Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md

    **IMPORTANT:** The below python script is provided by the `docs-csm` RPM.
 To install the latest version of it, see [Check for Latest Documentation](../../../update_product_stream/index.md#documentation).

+   A token will need to be generated and made available as an environment variable.
+Refer to docs: https://github.com/Cray-HPE/docs-csm/blob/release/1.2/operations/security_and_authentication/Retrieve_an_Authentication_Token.md

    ```bash
    ncn# python3 /usr/share/doc/csm/scripts/patch-ceph-runcmd.py
    ```